Classical Verification of Quantum Computations in Linear Time: Technical Overview

-\end{claim} Since the keys of the helper gadget are part of the encryption keys for the mapping \eqref{eq:9r}, if the server loses the predictability of keys in $K^{(\helper)}$, intuitively the server loses the ability to make use of the mapping encoded by the table.
-In more detail, the helper gadget method seems like a switch: before the test the server is able to evaluate the mapping, while after the test the information in the table will be hidden from efficient malicious servers.
-With this in mind, our RSPV protocol roughly has the following structure from the viewpoint of the helper gadget method: \begin{toyprtl} \begin{enumerate} \item For each $i\in [L]$, the client sends the helper-gadget-method-enhanced phase table for the $i$-th gadget
+\end{claim} Since the keys of the switch gadget are part of the encryption keys for the mapping \eqref{eq:9r}, if the server loses the predictability of keys in $K^{(\switch)}$, intuitively the server loses the ability to make use of the mapping encoded by the table.
+In more detail, the switch gadget technique works like a switch: before the test the server is able to evaluate the mapping, while after the test the information in the table will be hidden from efficient malicious servers.
+With this in mind, our RSPV protocol roughly has the following structure from the viewpoint of the switch gadget technique: \begin{toyprtl} \begin{enumerate} \item For each $i\in [L]$, the client sends the extended phase table for the $i$-th gadget

-\item ``Turn off'' the switch of the helper gadget method (that is, to execute a Hadamard test on the helper gadget). \item The client flips a coin and does one of the following: \begin{itemize} \item Verify that the state is really in the form \eqref{eq:gadget}.
-(This step might be destructive.) \item Reveal all the keys and allow the server to decrypt and get the states \eqref{eq:rr1}. \end{itemize} \end{enumerate} \end{toyprtl} Generally speaking, we call this type of protocol design methodology as the \emph{helper gadget method}.
-The helper gadget method gives us a protocol of the following structure: \begin{enumerate} \item Encode a mapping on a helper gadget.
-The helper gadget keys will be an encryption key for the mapping, and the honest server could use either branch of the helper gadget (and thus their superpositions) to evaluate the mapping. \item Both parties do a Hadamard test on the helper gadget. \end{enumerate}
+\item ``Turn off'' the switch of the switch gadget technique (that is, to execute an RO-padded Hadamard test on the switch gadget). \item The client flips a coin and does one of the following: \begin{itemize} \item Verify that the state is really in the form \eqref{eq:gadget}.
+(This step might be destructive.) \item Reveal all the keys and allow the server to decrypt and get the states \eqref{eq:rr1}. \end{itemize} \end{enumerate} \end{toyprtl} Generally speaking, we call this type of protocol design technique as the \emph{switch gadget technique}.
+The switch gadget technique gives us a protocol of the following structure: \begin{enumerate} \item Encode a mapping on a switch gadget.
+The switch gadget keys will be an encryption key for the mapping, and the honest server could use either branch of the switch gadget (and thus their superpositions) to evaluate the mapping. \item Both parties do a Hadamard test on the switch gadget. \end{enumerate}

-Besides the helper gadget method, the next non-trivial step in Toy Protocol \ref{toyprtl:2r} is the design of sub-tests, the first bullet of the third step.
+Besides the switch gadget technique, the next non-trivial step in Toy Protocol \ref{toyprtl:2r} is the design of sub-tests, the first bullet of the third step.
 Below we give an overview of the important techniques that we develop for it.

-\subsection{Overall protocol structure with full verification procedures}
+\subsection{Overall Protocol Structure with Full Verification Procedures}